 Texas Prison Museum

-From the visitor center, we headed over to the other side of Huntsville to check out The Texas Prison Museum.
+From the visitor center, I headed over to the other side of Huntsville to check out The Texas Prison Museum.
 The museum is home to the history of the Texas prison system.
 Huntsville has become infamous for its connection with the Texas Department of Criminal Justice, which operates the state's correctional facilities based in the city.
 But don't let that put you off from visiting, since any undesirables are safely incarcerated!

 If you are enjoying this post, remember and subscribe to my mailing list to receive my latest blog posts.